Growth, discovery and characterization of single crystalline Eu$_{0.8}$Pt$_6$Al$_{16.4}$: Results and discussions

 \subsection{Chemical and structural characterization}

-Single-crystal X-ray diffraction measurement on the obtained crystals of Eu$_{0.8}$Pt$_6$Al$_{15.8}$, revealed that it adopts a crystal structure Eu$_{1-x}$Pt$_6$Al$_{16-y}$ ($x\sim 0.2$, $y\sim 0.2$) that does not match with any currently reported one.
+Single-crystal X-ray diffraction measurement on the obtained crystals of Eu$_{0.8}$Pt$_6$Al$_{16.4}$, revealed that it adopts a crystal structure Eu$_{1-x}$Pt$_6$Al$_{17-y}$ ($x\sim 0.2$, $y\sim 0.6$) that does not match with any currently reported one.
 Table \ref{tab:scxrd_EuPtAl} shows the information on the measurement and refinement.
 The system is hexagonal and belongs to the space group $P\bar{6}2m$.
 A diagram of the unit cell basis of the structure is presented in Fig. \ref{fig:EuPtAl_structure}, and the detailed information of the atomic positions, occupancies and thermal displacement parameters are given in Tab. \ref{tab:scxrd_EuPtAl_2}.
 There are two distinct Eu sites ($2c$ and $2e$) located in the center of the blue and cyan polyhedra defined by the surrounding Pt and Al atoms in Fig. \ref{fig:EuPtAl_structure}(a).
-The Eu $2e$ sites (in the cyan polyhedra) have an occupancy of around 59(1)\%, whereas the other has full occupancy.
-Besides the Eu1 position, also the Al10 position shows an occupancy lower than 1, while all other positions are fully occupied within three standard deviations.
-The resulting composition is therefore Eu$_{0.795(7)}$Pt$_6$Al$_{15.81(6)}$, corresponding to a $x=0.205(7)$ and a $y=0.19(6)$.
-Since the Eu occupation is close to 1/2, different symmetry reductions were tested, however, no conclusive structural model was obtained in a lower symmetric space group.
-A potential symmetry loss, however, might be indicative by the remaining residual electron density.
+The Eu $2e$ sites (in the cyan polyhedra) have an occupancy of around 56(1)\%, whereas the other has full occupancy.
+Besides the Eu $2e$ position, also the Al $6i$ and Al $2e$ positions show an occupancy lower than 1, while all other positions are fully occupied within three standard deviations.
+The two Al $2e$ atoms form Al$_2$ dumbbells that occupy the same space as the Eu $2e$ atoms, therefore only the Eu atom or the Al dumbbell can be present at the same time.
+This is also reflected by the occupancy factors of the Eu $2e$ (56\%) and the Al dumbbell (46\%), both obtained in a free refinement.
+The occupancy of the Al $2e$ positions was constrained to be equal.
+The resulting composition is therefore Eu$_{0.781(5)}$Pt$_6$Al$_{16.4(1)}$, corresponding to a $x=0.219(5)$ and a $y=0.6(1)$.
+Since the Eu occupation is close to 1/2, different symmetry reductions (subgroup $P3_1m$ of index 2 and subgroup $Cm2m$ of index 3 alongside the introduction of the repective twins/trillings) were tested, however, no conclusive structural model was obtained in a lower symmetric space group.
+When looking at the structure refinement and the site occupancies, an ordering might occur when changing the composition so that both the Eu $2e$ position and the Al dumbbell are occupied by 50\%.
+This might lead to a doubling of the $c$-axis allowing an ordering of dumbbells and Eu atoms.

 The atomic percentages of Eu, Pt and Al were also quantified by EDS and are compared with the atomic percentages given by the SCXRD in Tab. \ref{tab:EDS_EuPtAl}.
 The two results are in agreement within the uncertainties of each analysis, stated in the Tab. \ref{tab:EDS_EuPtAl} as 95\% confidence intervals.